 Abigail Williams was 12 years old when strange things began happening to her and her cousin, Betty Parris.

-It was in January 1692 and Williams was living with her uncle Samual Parris and his family, including Betty Parris, in Salem Village, Massachusetts when she and Betty began having, “fits.”
+It was January 1692 and Williams was living with her uncle Samual Parris and his family in Salem Village, Massachusetts when she and Betty began having, “fits.”

 Reverend Deodat Lawson was previously the minister of Salem Village and recorded his observations.
 In describing a visit to Mr. Parris’s home, Deodat noted that upon his arrival Abigail Williams had what he described as a “grievous fit.”

 During this fit, she would move around the room in a rushed manner, “sometimes making as if she would fly, stretching up her arms as high as she could, and crying ‘Whish, Whish, Whish!’ several times.”
 The young girl also claimed to see invisible spirits and would sporadically cry out in pain.

 A local doctor was brought in soon after, who identified the behavior as a result of witchcraft.
 And thus began the start of the Salem Witch Trials.

 The Salem Witch Trials took place between 1692-1693, during which time over 200 people were accused of practicing witchcraft.

-Convinced that she had been possessed by witches, Williams became one of the main accusers during the Salem Witch Trials.
-Williams was responsible for standing as key witness to many of the first accused witches.
+Convinced that she had been possessed by witches, Abigail Williams became one of the main accusers during the Salem Witch Trials.
+Williams was responsible for standing as the key witness to many of the first accused witches.

 Her accusations along with Betty Parris’ quickly spread around Salem and neighboring villages.
 The witch hunt was underway.

-On Feb.
-26, 1692, after the first witch cake was made, Abigail Williams accused Tituba, Sarah Good, and Sarah Osbourne of holding supernatural powers attributed to witches.
-Williams named these women as the people she believed where bewitching her and causing her affliction.
-All three of them were arrested a few days later on Feb.
-29.
+On February 26, 1692, after the first witch cake was made, Abigail Williams accused Tituba, Sarah Good, and Sarah Osbourne of holding supernatural powers attributed to witches.
+Williams named these women as the people she believed were bewitching her and causing her affliction.
+All three of them were arrested a few days later on February 29.